ravipareek1976/GKE-spring-boot-lazy-init-example/README.md

 Demo Application : Spring Boot Sample COde , Docker, GKE, JAR File, from , GCP temiranl, no need of anything at laptop.
 Direct development on GCP.
 # commands used on GCP CLI
- ./mvnw com.google.cloud.tools:jib-maven-plugin:build -Dimage=gcr.io/one-one/springboot-docker:v1
+put the Jar file in DOcker image and push in container registry of GCP ./mvnw com.google.cloud.tools:jib-maven-plugin:build -Dimage=gcr.io/one-one/springboot-docker:v1

 # Spring Boot Lazy Initialization example